Results are in: Cadillac takes the Kitchen Sink beyond

 Always have a fully stocked fridge

 Measuring 29.5-inches by 19.5-inches, this X-Ray Kitchen Fridge Wall Sticker should fit nicely on your refrigerator door.
 Whether or not it is an accurate portrayal of the goods inside, well, that’s entirely up to you.
-In any event, the vinyl sticker is reusable, and part of a pretty cool looking set that features pieces appropriate… Continue reading Always have a fully stocked fridge
+In any event, the vinyl sticker is reusable, and part of a pretty cool looking set that features pieces appropriate for every room, from the bar to the living room, and yes, even to the bathroom.

 Let them grab cake

 Designed by Maria Kivijärvi, the Magisso Cake Server is an elegant option for slicing and serving cake.
 Cut from a single piece of mirrored stainless steel, the utensil acts both as a knife and as a spatula.
 Sliding the implement through cake, and then squeezing it shut accomplishes service in one easy motion.
-Seeing it… Continue reading Let them grab cake
+Seeing it in action is a bit like imagining what it would be like to simply reach out and grab at a slice of cake—except this way you won’t ruin the cake for everybody else.

 Move over molecules, make way for digital gastronomy